Some algebraic structures in KPZ universality: A geometric lifting of RSK - Kirillov's ``Tropical RSK''

 Bearing in mind property \eqref{H-uni} we obtain that variables $z^i_j$ are given in terms of ratios of partition functions

-where the sum in the numerator is over directed, non intersecting paths along entries of $\sfX$ starting from $(1,1),...,(1,j)$ and ending at $(n,i-j+1),...,(n,i)$, respectively, and the denominator is over directed, non intersecting paths starting from $(1,1),...,(1,j-1)$ and ending at $(n,i-j+2),...,(n,i)$, respectively.
+where the sum in the numerator is over directed, non-intersecting paths along entries of $\sfX$ starting from $(1,1),...,(1,j)$ and ending at $(n,i-j+1),...,(n,i)$, respectively, and the denominator sum is over directed, non-intersecting paths starting from $(1,1),...,(1,j-1)$ and ending at $(n,i-j+2),...,(n,i)$, respectively.
 In particular,

 which defines the {\bf partition function} of the {\bf directed polymer model}.
 2mm {\bf Passage to standard (combinatorial) $\rsk$ setting. } We will now see how the geometric $\rsk$ framework degenerates to the standard $\rsk$ framework described in Section \ref{subsec:RSK} and how in this way we can obtain via Theorem \ref{thm:grsk} both Schensted's and Greene's theorems as well as the links between $\rsk$ and last passage percolation alluded to in \eqref{lpp-rec} and \eqref{lpp-rec-diag}.